COVID-19: how to manage mood swings during coronavirus lockdown

 - The European Centre for Disease Control states 'common fabric cloth masks are not considered protective against respiratory viruses and their use should not be encouraged'.

 The main reason for members of the public wearing masks, particularly non-surgical masks, is to reduce the risk of passing coronavirus to someone else.
-There is some evidence that they reduce both droplet and aerosol spread of virus.
+There is evidence that they reduce both droplet and aerosol spread of virus.
 People who are asymptomatic or pre-symptomatic might not realise they are infected and spreading the virus.

 A recent study shows many people test positive for coronavirus before they develop symptoms.
 Another suggests people may be infectious for over two days before symptoms begin.
 However, the majority of the time period during which people are infectious is in the first week after developing symptoms.
 And under current UK guidance, anyone with symptoms should self-isolate immediately.